sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/400 - configuration-settings/170 - verbosity.md

 title: "Verbosity"
 hidden: false
 ---
-Add this setting to a config in order to control the verbosity of the Sensible API response.
+Configures the verbosity of the Sensible API response.
 (This setting does not control verbosity in the SenseML editor's extraction pane).

 Parameters
 ====